The only person to lead LMU women's tennis program will transition out of the coaching role in 2015-16.

 In 2001, the Lions were represented in the Individual NCAA Playoffs with the doubles duo of Andrea Lord and Angelina Zdorovytska.
 In 2002, Sanchez guided the Lions to their first ever West Coast Conference Championship with a 4-2 win over Pepperdine.
 With the win, Sanchez and the Lions advanced to the NCAA playoffs as a team for the first time in program history.
 He was named the West Coast Conference Coach of the Year for the second straight year in 2002, and in 2006 he earned his third WCC Coach of the Year honor.
 In his first 31 years at the helm of the Lions' program, Sanchez's teams never finished lower than fourth in the WCC.
 The Lions finished 12-14 and in second place after reaching the WCC Championship in 2006.

 In November of 2004, Sanchez was honored with the US Tennis Association/Intercollegiate Tennis Association Campus Recreation Award as the sectional winner for all of Southern California.
 In its second year, the award honors an ITA coach who has done an outstanding job implementing recreational tennis programs on campus in an effort to grow tennis participation.
-Sanchez, who developed and supervised the original LMU fitness center and club sports program, also worked with the current Campus Recreation department to direct LMU Tennis 101, where a recreational class open to all members of LMU's Burns Recreation Center is offered twice a week to promote fitness and interest in the sport of tennis.
+Sanchez, who developed and supervised the original LMU fitness center and club sports program, also worked with the current Campus Recreation department to direct LMU Tennis 101, which is a recreational class open to all members of LMU's Burns Recreation Center and is offered twice a week to promote fitness and interest in the sport of tennis.
 As the Southern California sectional winner, Sanchez advanced to the national finalist pool of nine.

 In 2013, Sanchez guided the Lions to a sixth-place finish in the WCC.
 The Lions fell to Santa Clara in the second round of the WCC tournament.
 He led the team to its first national ranking since 2007 when the team entered the ITA rankings at No. 72 and eventually were ranked as high as No. 61.